factcast/factcast/factcast-site/documentation/content/concept/_index.md

 ### Read (subscribe)

 In order to receive `Facts` you have to subscribe to `FactCast` with a subscription request.
 This is where `FactCast` significantly differs from other solutions because the subscription request contains the *full specification* of what events to receive.
-This means that no server-side administration is needed, nor any prior knowledge about the streams where to publich the `Facts` into.
+This means that no server-side administration is needed, nor any prior knowledge about the streams where to publish the `Facts` into.

 {{%alert theme="danger"%}} TODO see `SubscriptionRequest` {{% /alert%}}